Way 2 Sexy

-"Way 2 Sexy" is a song by Canadian rapper Drake, featuring American rappers Future and Young Thug.
-Released on September 3, 2021 as the lead single from Drake's sixth studio album Certified Lover Boy, it is a bass-heavy take on Right Said Fred's "I'm Too Sexy" (1991), which it interpolates throughout the chorus and refrain.
+"Way 2 Sexy" is a song by Canadian rapper Drake featuring American rappers Future and Young Thug.
+Released on September 3, 2021, as the lead single from Drake's sixth studio album Certified Lover Boy, released the same day, and it is a bass-heavy take on Right Said Fred's "I'm Too Sexy" (1991), which it samples throughout the chorus and refrain.
 A comedic music video was released on the same day as the song and sees the artists pay homage to numerous pop culture events and icons.
-"Way 2 Sexy" received mixed-to-negative responses from critics, with some deeming it an album highlight due to its upbeat sound, while others criticizing it as "cringey".
+"Way 2 Sexy" received mixed responses from critics.